Royal Rumble (2023)

-The 2023 Royal Rumble was the 36th annual Royal Rumble professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on Saturday, January 28, 2023, at the Alamodome in San Antonio, Texas as part of the Alamodome's 30th-anniversary celebration.
+The 2023 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 36th annual Royal Rumble and took place on Saturday, January 28, 2023, at the Alamodome in San Antonio, Texas, as part of the Alamodome's 30th-anniversary celebration, held for wrestlers from all three of WWE's brand divisions.
 It was the fourth Royal Rumble event to be held in San Antonio after the 1997, 2007, and 2017 events and the third to take place at the Alamodome, following 1997 and 2017.
-It was also WWE's first event to be livestreamed on Binge in Australia as the WWE Network service in Australia merged with Binge, a streaming service owned by WWE's Australian rightsholder Foxtel.
+It was also WWE's first event to be livestreamed on Binge in Australia following the merger of the WWE Network under Binge in the country.

-Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
-For the 2023 event, only the women's match winner received a choice of which world championship to challenge for at WrestleMania 39.
+The event is based around the Royal Rumble match and the winner traditionally receives a world championship match at that year's WrestleMania.
+For the 2023 event, only the women's match winner received a choice of which world championship to challenge for at WrestleMania 39 in Inglewood, California.
 Due to Raw's WWE Championship and SmackDown's Universal Championship being held and defended together as the Undisputed WWE Universal Championship, the men's winner received a match for the tandem titles, while the women had their choice between the Raw or SmackDown Women's Championship.
-While the Royal Rumble match is typically the main event of the card, this was the seventh Royal Rumble in which the match was not the main event, after 1988, 1996, 1997, 1998, 2006, and 2013.
-It was also the first Royal Rumble where the eponymous match opened the event.
+While the Royal Rumble match is typically the main event of the card, this was the seventh Royal Rumble event in which the match was not the main event, after 1988, 1996, 1997, 1998, 2006, and 2013.
+It was also the first Royal Rumble event where the eponymous match opened the show.